-Harvest fruit for seed collection during summer.
+Harvest fruit for seed collection during late summer to spring.

 Removed seeds from the fruit's flesh; sow seeds in sandy loam mix in trays, keep in warm area well misted, germination takes 4-6 weeks; sow seed in summer.

 Use only semi-matured side shoots for cuttings, root with bottom heat and misting, rooting takes 6-8 weeks, harden off for 2 weeks before planting out.

 It is a semi-coastal tree but direct sea wind can result in considerable burn damage from salt-laden wind, so it should be planted where a windbreak offers it some protection from the sea wind.
 A special feature of this tree is that it makes an excellent firebreak.

 Birds, like the Speckled mousebird, feed on the fruit in summer.
 Birds, bats, monkeys and bush pigs also enjoy the fruit.

 Bark and roots have medicinal value, used to cure broken bones, to treat fevers, to dispel bad dreams, and to treat gall sickness in stock.